jtlapp/subtap/README.md

 - Long lines are wrapped at the configured wrap margin and continued on the next line with a preceding `…` character, allowing long lines to respect indentation.
 - The `strictSame()` and `strictNotSame()` assertions compare object types. `subtap` shows object class names in an `_instanceof_` property when showing differences between found and wanted values of these assertions.
 - The values of found and wanted objects are displayed in Javascript syntax.
 This is JSON syntax with the property name unquoted where possible.
+- The label `notWanted` replaces the awkward label `doNotWant` in assertions that require different found/wanted values.
 - When printing the difference between found and wanted values as interleaving diff lines and the two values are identical, the YAML label is `noDiffs` instead of `diffs` to help keep you from looking for differences.

 ## Environment Variables